ButTaiwan/genyo-font/README.md

 ## English

-**GenYo Serif** and **Genki Serif** are open-source Pan-CJK font families derived from Adobe’s **Source Han Serif**.
-They provide an optimized typographic experience for both Traditional Chinese and Japanese users through localized glyph variants and refined spacing.
+**GenYo Serif** and **Genki Serif** are open-source Pan-CJK font families derived from Adobe’s Source Han Serif.
+They are designed to emulate the aesthetic of traditional typeface printing through localized glyph variants.
+Starting from Ver 2.000, Genki Serif was introduced as a new branch featuring automated "broken-stroke" processing to unify disparate glyph origins, serving as the technical foundation for the subsequent GenRyu and GenWan series.

 ### 🌟 Key Enhancements in Ver 2.0 / 2.1